 They reached the forest's edge.
 The grand archway to the capital loomed.
 Edmund guided his horse into the deep shadow of a massive oak.

-"We leave the horses here," he stated, dismounting.
+"We should leave our horses here outside," Edmund stated, dismounting.

-"They are.
-More efficient on foot.
-Allows you to… assess the town."
+"They are, but it is more efficient on foot.
+Allows you to assess the town… well."

 "Alright."
 She tethered her horse with efficient knots.

-They stood at the threshold.
+They stood at the threshold of the archway.
 A silent look.
-This was it.

 They stepped beyond the archway.
 The vibrant, chaotic energy of the capital washed over them.

 G6's eyes dropped to his produce—unfamiliar, odd shapes—then lifted to study the man.
 A brief, intense moment.
-She continued walking without a word.
+Then she walked away without a word.

 Hands in pockets, G6 moved through the crowd with an air of belonging.
-"This town is awfully lively."
+"This town is awfully lively.
+Their joy disgusts me."

-"Indeed.
-Einston is prosperous.
-With the Benedictio returned, the land is said to become more abundant."
+Edmund observed her before responding.
+"Indeed, Einston is a prosperous kingdom.
+With the Benediction returned, the land is said to become more abundant than it could ever be."

 Deeper into the main market, the crowd thickened into a press of bodies.
-Yet, they navigated like ghosts.
+Yet the two navigated through it like ghosts.
 Unnaturally smooth.

 A beggar child sprawled on filthy cobblestones, shoved by a well-dressed man.

-G6's attention snapped.
+G6's attention snapped to where the commotion was.
 She stopped a short distance away.
 A spectator assessing a variable.
-Let's see how 'nice' this kingdom truly is.
-A cynical smirk.

 She watched.
-The boy, instead of cowering, fixed the man with a look of pure, undiluted hatred before scrambling for the single piece of bread fallen in the dirt.
+The boy, instead of cowering, fixed the man with a look of pure, undiluted hatred before scrambling for the single piece of bread that had fallen in the dirt.

-That look.
 G6's interest sharpened.
 A look she knew intimately.
-The same cold, murderous intent her high-profile targets wore just before elimination.
+The same cold, murderous intent her high-profile targets threw at her before she killed them.

 "HEY!
 PAY ATTENTION!"
 The man strode forward, kicked the bread away.
-"How dare you look at me like that!"
+"How dare you look at me with such!"
+The boy's eyes tracked the rolling bread.
+His small frame coiled with tension belying his size.

 The injustice stirred the crowd.
-A group of decent-looking men moved to intervene.
+A group of decent-looking people moved to intervene.

 She ignored the sputtering man completely.
 Her shaded gaze locked on the boy.
-The child looked up, eyes wide, meeting hers behind dark lenses.
+The child looked up, eyes wide, meeting hers behind her tinted lenses.

-"If you are going to damage his new shoes," her voice a flat, emotionless drone cutting the market noise, "it should be like this."
+"If you are going to damage his shoes," her voice a cold, flat, emotionless drone cutting through the market noise, "it should be like this."

 The boy's face contorted in confusion.
 The merchant yanked his foot away, face purpling with rage.
-"What do you think you're doing, woman?
+"What do you think you are doing, woman?
 How dare you!"

-G6 still didn't look at him.
+G6 still did not look at him.
 Focus entirely on the boy.
-"You're too noisy over a stupid piece of leather."
+"You are too noisy over a stupid piece of leather."

 "You brazen—!"
 The man raised a hand to strike.